Spin-harmonic structures and nilmanifolds: Spin-harmonic structures on nilmanifolds

 {}From these results we observe that on a nilpotent Lie algebra, the component of $v$ on the subspace $\la e^5 \ra$ depends on the non-degeneracy of $de^5$.
 Moreover, taking into account the structure equations of $5$-dimensional nilpotent Lie algebras given in Lemma \ref{5-classification}, one deduces that the component of $v$ on $\la e^4 \ra$ is always $0$.
-Anyway, the vector $v$ is going to be determined on Theorem \ref{5-harmonic}.
+In any case, the vector $v$ is going to be determined in Theorem \ref{5-harmonic}.